Court Rules

 Does Judge Gregory H. Woods encourage junior lawyer participation?

 Yes.
 Judge Gregory H. Woods's rules include a junior lawyer participation incentive.
-Junior attorneys encouraged to argue motions they helped prepare
+Court encourages providing speaking opportunities to junior lawyers.

 Complete rules summary for Judge Gregory H. Woods